pyrethrum/webdriver/webdriver-precore/test/README.md

 ... many build log entries
 ```

-*You may need to restart your IDE or envoke `Haskell: Restart Haskell LSP server` after your first rebuild.*
+*You may need to restart your IDE or evoke `Haskell: Restart Haskell LSP server` after your first rebuild.*
 #### 3. Web Driver Running

 Before running any of the examples you need to invoke the WebDriver from the terminal.
 On Linux this can be done with one of the following bash commands: